 Hyde Park Book Club

-Hyde Park book club is a bit of a hidden gem — still on woodhouse lane but being up past Hyde Park Pub and on the very edge of Hyde Park it can often get missed.
+Hyde Park Book Club is a bit of a hidden gem — still on Woodhouse Lane but being up past Hyde Park Pub and on the very edge of Hyde Park it can often get missed.
 Hyde Park Book Club not only serves food but is also home to Hyde Park bottle shop and Hyde Park jazz club and Hyde Park flower club.
-Serving up all vegetarian dishes but with meat alternatives items on the menu include eggs Florentine, breakfast tacos and extremely good bagels!
-Hyde Park Book Club also offer a dinner menu which starts at 4pm where you can expect to find burgers, wraps and loaded fries.
+Serving up all vegetarian dishes but with meat alternatives items on the menu include eggs Florentine, brunch flatbreads and extremely good club sandwiches!
+Hyde Park Book Club also offer a dinner menu which starts at 4pm where you can expect to find burgers, loaded fries and a variety of small plates.
 With both indoors and outdoor tables and very reasonable prices this is one of the perfect places to go with friends.
 Instagram: @hydeparkbookclub

 Fika North is situated within Headingley and therefore may not be your go to coffee stop however, the bagels are incredible (smoked salmon is a must try) and the iced coffees are delicious.
 It is definitely a place not to miss out on.
 They also feature guest bakers giving independent bakers an opportunity to show off their bakes and for everyone else to pick up something new and exciting!
 Additionally, they serve cocktails in the evening which is such a nice touch.
-If Headingley is a bit too far they have opened a little Fika in Burley where they serve coffee, cakes and feature sandwiches from Café 164!
 Instagram: @fikanorth

 Cafes in the city